Halina

 the film suggesting that this was the ZOB's doing.
 However, Yitzhak

-Zuckerman makes it clear in his memoirs ("A Surplus of Memory") that it was
+Zuckerman makes it clear in his memoirs ("A Surplus of Memory") that

 not, nor would ZOB have contemplated flying a Polish flag.
 Indeed Gutman